Gears (software): Support

 Several web applications from a variety of companies used Gears at some point, including Google (Gmail, YouTube, Docs, Reader, Picasa for mobile, Calendar, Wave), MySpace (Mail Search), Zoho Office Suite, Remember The Milk, and Buxfer.
 WordPress 2.6 added support for Gears, to speed up the administrative interface and reduce server hits.
 However, after Google announced in February 2010 that there would be no further development of Gears (see End of life section), several of these applications discontinued their support for Gears, including Google Reader and WordPress.

 Gears could be enabled on sites where it was otherwise unsupported, by using a Greasemonkey user script that one of the Gears engineers created.

-Gears was supported on Internet Explorer 6 and Internet Explorer 8 on Windows XP, Vista, and 7, Internet Explorer Mobile 4.01 and later on Windows Mobile, Safari 3.1.1 and later on Mac OS X 10.4 and later (though not with Safari 4 on Mac OS X 10.6), and Firefox 1.5 and later on multiple platforms.
-There was only limited 64 bit support from third parties.
+Gears was supported on Internet Explorer 6 and 8 on Windows XP, Vista and 7; Internet Explorer Mobile 4.01 and later on Windows Mobile; Safari 3.1.1 and later on Mac OS X 10.4 and later (though not Safari 4 on Mac OS X 10.6); Firefox 1.5 and later on multiple platforms; and the native browser on BlackBerry OS 5.
+There was only limited 64-bit support from third parties.

 Gears did not support attachment files with sizes greater than 2 GB under Mac OS X Leopard or Snow Leopard due to a bug in the Blob handling code.

 On May 29, 2008, Opera Software ASA announced that Opera Mobile 9.5 would support Gears.

 The technology preview release of the browser was published on February 20, 2009.

-It was available for touch-screen devices on Windows Mobile 5 & 6 only.
+It was available for touchscreen devices running Windows Mobile 5 and 6 only.
 Gears was not built into browsers other than Google Chrome and had to be downloaded separately.

 The Ruby on Rails framework supported interfaces to Gears without needing to understand the Google Gears API.